RTEMS/rtems-docs/eng/req/items.rst

 Interface Compound Member Definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A value of this type shall be of one of the following variants:

+* The value may be a set of attributes.
 This set of attributes specifies an interface compound member definition.
 All explicit attributes shall be specified.
-The explicit attributes for this type
+The explicit attributes for this type are:
-are:

   brief
       The attribute value shall be an :ref:`SpecTypeInterfaceBriefDescription`.

   description
       The attribute value shall be an :ref:`SpecTypeInterfaceDescription`.

   kind
       The attribute value shall be a string.
 It shall be the interface compound member kind.

   name
       The attribute value shall be a string.
 It shall be the interface compound member name.

+* There may by be no value (null).

 This type is refined by the following types: